-In addition to its traditional grants, the foundation supports two special initiatives: the Boggy Slough Conservation Area, and Impact Lufkin.
+In addition to its traditional grants, the foundation recently identified two special initiatives.
+Read more below about The Boggy Slough Conservation Area and North Lufkin.

 Located west of Lufkin, the Boggy Slough Conservation Area contains some of the oldest and most ecologically significant hardwood forest habitat in East Texas and spans 18 miles of river frontage along the Neches River.
 For decades the area has been managed as a wildlife and forest management research and demonstration area, providing habitat for white-tailed deer and eastern wild turkey, as well as numerous ducks, songbirds, and fish.